calaldees/teachingWorkshops/teacherEducation/_interviews.md

     * Resource A or B (not both!)
     * _Not_ subject focused
 * Why did you structure it this way?
+* What improvements could be made?
+(Creative and Critical Thinking) (Reflective (in Response to Feedback)

 Computing Knowledge (5 min)